↵What is a pathway plan?

 If you feel that the assessment has not been properly followed, you can submit a complaint to the Local Authority.
 Your personal advisor or social worker should inform you how to do this.
 It is advisable that you have an advocate to help you - your personal advisor or social worker can help you with finding one.

-If there is a clear failure to follow the regulations, it is possible to bring a Judicial Review against the Local Authority – we advise you to contact a solicitor.
+As part of the complaints process, if there is a clear failure to follow the regulations, it is possible to bring a Judicial Review against the Local Authority – we advise you to contact a solicitor.